Hike along Washington Valley Reservoir, East Branch Reservoir, Buttermilk Falls and a hawk watch.

 - Shorter – Do just the RED loop, or the WHITE loop (unknown mileage)

-- Longer – Combined both loops for an 9.1-mile hike.
+- Longer – Combined both loops for a 9.1-mile hike.

-Update 11/2017: New photos added, slightly different route hiked and description changed (return via WHITE instead of RED, original route/photos/map archived to 2010 post), added GPX, updated Google Map.
+Update 11/2017: New photos added, slightly different route hiked and description changed (return via WHITE instead of RED, original route/photos/map archived to 2010 post), added GPX, updated Interactive Map.

 Update 3/2016: Added the newer map that has more details and is easier to follow; the description below was created prior to this map.

 Parking: N40 35.749 W74 34.415 [Newman’s Lane lot]

 The park site has directions from Rt.
 22: 287N to exit 14A for 22E.
 Turn L on Chimney Rock Rd.
 L on Washington Valley.
 L on Newman’s Lane.

 Parking is a large paved lot on the left after a bridge.
 Note: Coming up 287 N from south of 22, Google took us around another way via Foothill Rd.